manaliveadam/glitterbomb/README.md

 # The Basics

 The basic building block of glitterbomb is the **ParticleEmitter** class.
-You initialize a ParticleEmitter by passing it an image to use for its particles like so:
+You initialize a ParticleEmitter by passing it an image to use for its particles:

 ```
 newEmitter = ParticleEmitter.new(particleImage)